-WFN launches a new grants programme addressing the biodiversity and climate crises hand-in-hand with communities.
+WFN funding stream addressing the biodiversity and climate crises hand-in-hand with communities.

-This year, we are thrilled to announce the launch of a poignant new grants scheme under our Continuation Funding programme to support nature-based solutions that tackle climate change and biodiversity loss hand-in-hand, and in consultation with communities.
-Projects to be supported will bridge the gap between conservation and climate change, recognising that collaborative action is needed in order to reverse wildlife decline and address global warming.
-These projects will focus on the protection, sustainable management and restoration of habitats that act as vital carbon sinks, such as forests, wetlands, peatlands, mangroves, seagrasses or coral reefs, working to mitigate the effects of climate change and biodiversity loss through innovative conservation solutions that put people at their heart.
+These projects bridge the gap between conservation and climate, recognising that collaborative action is needed in order to address runaway wildlife decline, landscape destruction and global warming.
+They focus on the protection, sustainable management and restoration of habitats that act as vital carbon sinks such as forests, wetlands, peat bogs, mangroves and seagrass meadows, mitigating climate change through innovative conservation solutions with communities at their core.

-These grants will be worth up to £100,000 over two years and available to past Whitley Award winners.
-They will run alongside our existing Continuation Funding grants, which are worth up to £70,000 over two years and support alumni to scale-up their effective work and respond to changing needs.
-One million animal and plant species are now threatened with extinction – more than ever in human history.
-Yet, as our Whitley Award winners show us, biodiversity can recover thanks to conservation efforts.
-It is not too late to make a difference and we urgently need to act.
-Given the current global crisis, we wish to support our winners now more than ever as they adapt their work to this new reality.
+These grants are worth up to £100,000 over two years and available to past Whitley Award winners.
+They run alongside our existing Continuation Funding grants, which are worth up to £70,000 over two years and help alumni to scale-up successful work or respond to changing needs.
+Given the current environmental crises we face, we wish to support our winners now more than ever as they adapt to a new reality.

 To check your eligibility and find out how to apply, please visit our Continuation Funding page.